kmgowda/SBK/README.md

 The SBK  can be executed to
- - write/read specific amount of events/records to/from the Pravega cluster
+ - write/read specific amount of events/records to/from the storage driver (device/cluster)
  - write/read the events/records for the specified amount of time

 The SBK can be executed in the following modes: